grow-graphics/gd/Readme.md

 Methods and functions always use the equivalent Go types (where possible), so Go strings and slices for example will be copied over to the Godot representation of them.

+The goal is for all single-threaded Go operations to be memory-safe and to have all memory leaks detectable at runtime (they will cause a panic).
+This is achieved with the `gd.Context` type which is responsible for managing memory ownership of any Godot objects used within Go.

 ## Performance